YashwanthKothakota9/build-http-server-python/README.md

 - Keep each connection open for multiple requests
 - Process requests independently on each connection
 - Return appropriate responses for all requests

+### Stage 14: Close the Connection
+- Server should close the connection if request header contains `Connection:close`